joowkim/random/genetics-terms.md

 Dominance

 Consider two alleles that give different phenotypes when homozygous.
 If a heterozygours individual has the same phenotype as one of the homozygotes, geneticists say that allele is 'dominant' to the other.
 Dominance describes a *relationship* beteen two alleles. not a property of a single allele.

+If the heterozygote has an in-­‐between phenotype, We say the allele's effects are **blended** or **addtive** in the heterozygote phenotype (avoid 'semi‐dominance' or 'incomplete dominance')

+If the heterozygote has both phenotypes, We say that both allele's phenotypes are seen in the heterozygote (avoid 'co-dominance')